constantinadrian/gm_v2_unit_test/README.md

     - To be able to quickly identify new products and sales.

+    - To be able to know if there is a free delivery

+    - To be able to know if there is a free return

     - To be able to view a specific category of products and use filters inside that category.

     - To be able to view product details and reviews from other customers.

+    - To be able to adjust the product quantity from shopping bag

+    - To be able to remove a product from shopping bag

     - To be able to receive confirmation after purchase a product.

-    - To be able to know if there is a free delivery

-    - To be able to know if there is a free return
+    - To be able to contact the company and subscribe to newsletter to receive the latest offers

     II.
 Returning User Goals: